Choose another writer in this calendar:

 his children do not share his unyielding devotion to the land.

 The novel was followed by two sequels, Sons (1932), which focused on the youngest son, Wang the Tiger, and A House Divided (1935), which was Yuan's story.
 The three novels were published in 1935 in one volume as The House of Earth.
+One of the recurrent themes was foot binding which ended in China in 1911 after 1,000 years of practice.
 At her death Buck was working on 'The Red Earth', a further sequel to The Good Earth, presenting the modern-day descendants of that novel's characters.

 "I feel no need for any other faith than my faith in human beings, Buck said in 1939.
 "Like Confucius of old, I am so absorbed in the wonder of earth and the life upon it that I cannot think of heaven and the angels...
 If there is no other life, then this one has been enough to make it worth being born, myself a human being."
 During her career as an author, spanning forty years, Buck published eighty works, including novels, plays, short story collections, poems, children's books, and biographies.
 She also wrote five novels under the name John Sedges and translated Lo Guangzhong's (1330-1400) The Water Margin / Men of the Marshes, which appeared in 1933 under the title All Men Are Brothers.
 The book depicts adventures of outlaws and was banned by Sung rulers.
 Command the Morning (1959) concerned the efforts of the Manhattan Project to develop the atomic bomb and the ethics of dropping it on Japan.
 The Chinese Novel (1939) was largely an explanation of her own writing style.